deveshtiwary19/C-Console-Projects/README.md

 #CodeFreaks Developers
 =========================================================================================================
 This is a C project based on a prototype of gym management system coded in C.
+The source code is there in the file named "main.c" .
 The following prototype is a console application and works in Console only.

-The file main.c contains the complete source code which you fan run in any C supporting IDE.
 ==========================================================================================================

 Some Screenshots taken while running the project has also beenn attached.